oyama/pico-w-usb-failures/README.md

 To understand and diagnose this issue, the following methods were employed:

 - GPIO: monitored GPIOs connected to VBUS (`GPIO24` for Pico and `LW_GPIO02` for Pico W).
-- RP2040 register: monitored the `USBCTRL_REGS` on the RP2040 chip.
+- RP2040 register: monitored the `USB: SIE_STATUS` register on the RP2040.
 - TinyUSB: call `tud_ready()` function to check if USB communication was ready.

 The monitoring results matched the USB communication state, but the behavior of the Pico W when connected to the host PC was not as expected.
 Further behavior is detailed below.